Oscars academy expels Cosby and Polanski

 It was the second time the actor had stood trial for the allegations, after an earlier jury failed to reach a verdict in 2017.

-Cosby stared in sitcom The Cosby Show, which was a global hit and ran from 1984-92.
+Cosby starred in sitcom The Cosby Show, which was a global hit and ran from 1984-92.
+Cosby was widely known as "America's Dad" for his fatherly role in the comedy.

 At one point, he was the highest-paid actor in the US.